api-search/policies/README.md

   - Discovery
   - Onboarding
 ```
-## Unique Identifiers
+## Unique Identifiers (api-metadata-unique-identifiers)
-Providing unique identifiers for API apis, as well as the APIs that are indexed as part of a api, providing a key reference.
+Providing unique identifiers for API apis, as well as the APIs that are indexed as part of an API, providing a key reference for discovery and automating around a contract.

 ```
 name: Unique Identifiers